I devote this section to the magical and mysterious items I might encounter in my studies.

 Pigment Purification (dye/entity → pigment)

-Takes a colored dye iota and transforms it into a pigment, takes a player and returns their pigment, or takes an item containing a pigment and returns its pigment.
+Takes a colored dye iota and transforms it into a pigment, takes a person and returns their pigment, or takes an item containing a pigment and returns its pigment.

 Pigment Exaltation (pigment, vec, num → vec)